awsdocs/aws-chatbot-admin-guide/doc_source/related-services.md

 Amazon GuardDuty is a security threat monitoring service that detects and reports on potential security threats in your AWS account\.
 It uses threat intelligence feeds, such as lists of malicious IPs and domains, and machine learning to identify possible unauthorized and malicious activity in your AWS environment\.

 GuardDuty reports its security incidents and threats through *findings*\.
 Findings appear in the GuardDuty console and automatically appear as CloudWatch Events\.
 You then [create Amazon CloudWatch Events rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Rule.html),  so these events appear as notifications to a selected SNS topic\.
-You then map that SNS topic to a Slack channel or Amazon Chime webhook in AWS Chatbot\.
+You then map that SNS topic to a chat channel or Amazon Chime webhook in AWS Chatbot\.

  For more information, see [Monitoring Amazon GuardDuty Findings with Amazon CloudWatch Events](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings_cloudwatch.html) in the *Amazon GuardDuty User Guide*\.